erkexzcx/stoppropaganda/README.md

 [![Docker Hub Pulls](https://img.shields.io/docker/pulls/erikmnkl/stoppropaganda)](https://hub.docker.com/r/erikmnkl/stoppropaganda)
 [![Go Report Card](https://goreportcard.com/badge/github.com/erkexzcx/stoppropaganda)](https://goreportcard.com/report/github.com/erkexzcx/stoppropaganda)

 Russia has invaded Ukraine and committed various war crimes.
-Russian media denies any of its attacks on civilian as well as denies any Russian troops casualties.
+Russian media denies any of its attacks on civilian as well as any Russian troops casualties.
 According to them, they are doing this "special operation" to protect Ukrainians from...Ukraine.
+On top of that, some foreign media and even countries (e.g. Belarus) publicly support Russian aggression, therefore I created this simple DOS application that targets those websites/endpoints in order to take them down or significantly distrupt their services.

 Mykhailo Federov (Vice Prime Minister and Minister of Digital Transformation of Ukraine) has shared [this twitter post](https://twitter.com/FedorovMykhailo/status/1497642156076511233) encouraging cyber attack on certain targets via Telegram group.
 This will be primary source of the target websites for this application.

-Some foreign media and even countries (e.g. Belarus) publicly support Russian aggression towards Ukraine, therefore I created this simple DOS application that targets certain websites/endpoints in order to take them down or significantly distrupt their services.
+*Русский военный корабль, иди нахуй*

 **DISCLAIMER**: (D)DOS'ing is **illegal**!
 Usage of this tool is intended for educational purposes only.